isomerpages/moe-ahmadibrahimsec/pages/School Canteen Advertisement.md

 9. Applicants who adopt green practices are also preferred

 <u><strong>Application Procedure</strong></u><br>
-<p>Application form is available at our General Office (751 Yishun Ave 7, Singapore 768928) or can be downloaded from https://schadmsvc.moe.gov.sg/moescas/</p>
+Application form is available at our General Office (751 Yishun Ave 7, Singapore 768928) or can be downloaded from https://schadmsvc.moe.gov.sg/moescas/

 Interested applicants must submit the following documents:
 * Completed application form